World Cup 2026 Connection Risk Tool

 How to Use the World Cup 2026 Connection Risk Tool

-Choose whether you are flying nonstop, with one stop, or with two stops.
-More connections mean more failure points.
+In the World Cup 2026 Connection Risk Tool, choose whether you fly nonstop, with one stop, or with two stops.
+More connections create more failure points.

-The tool will return your risk tier (Resilient, Low, Medium, or High), a recommended minimum layover, your safety margin, and specific warnings for your itinerary.
+The World Cup 2026 Connection Risk Tool returns your risk tier (Resilient, Low, Medium, or High).
+It also shows the recommended layover time, your safety margin, and warnings that apply to your itinerary.

 This tool helps you spot fragile EU → North America itineraries before you book.
 It estimates how much layover time you realistically need after accounting for typical friction: gate distance, terminal changes, passport/security steps, crowd pressure, and late-night rebooking constraints.